yahoo/elide-doc/pages/guide/01-start.md

 ## So You Want An API?
 {:.no-toc}

-The easiest way to get started with Elide is to use the elide-standalone library.
+The easiest way to get started with Elide is to use the [elide-standalone][elide-standalone] library.
 The standalone library bundles all of the dependencies you will need to stand up a web service.
-This tutorial will use elide-standalone, all of the code is [available here][elide-demo]–if you want to see a more fully fleshed out example of the standalone library checkout this [Kotlyn blog example][kotlyn-blog].
+This tutorial will use elide-standalone, all of the code is
+[available here][elide-demo]–if you want to see a more fully fleshed out example of the standalone library checkout this [Kotlyn blog example][kotlyn-blog].